BioID-GmbH/.github/profile/README.md

 [BioIDCompany]: https://www.bioid.com
 [BioIDPlayground]: https://playground.bioid.com "See for yourself how good we are"
 [BioIDLinkedIn]: https://www.linkedin.com/company/bioid-gmbh/ "What's new at BioID?"
-[BioidTwitter]: https://twitter.com/BioID "What's new at BioID?"
+[BioIDX]: https://x.com/bioid_gmbh "What's new at BioID?"
 [BioIDSupport]: mailto:support@bioid.com "We are happy to help you"